jacobBaumbach/Python_Tale/README.md

 # Python_Tale
-Multilayer RNN for Character Level Prediction
+Multilayer RNN in TensorFlow for Character Level Prediction